Creating Custom Responses

 Solution

-To achieve this scenario, use the Manual Response or the Response File actions of the Rules tab.
+To achieve this scenario, you can use the Manual Response or the Response File actions of the Rules tab.

 Manual Response